cdchrisDev/holbertonschool-monty/README.md

 		  2. Queues can be used to manage the order in which print jobs are send to the printer.
 		  3. Queues are used to implement the breadth-first search algorithm.
 * What are the proper ways to used a global variable.
 	* Variables should always have as small a scope as possible.
-The argument behind this is that every time you increase the scope, you have more code that potentially modifies the variable, thus more complexity is induced in the solution.

-It is thus clear that avoiding using global variables is preferred if the design and implementation naturally allow that.
-Due to this, I prefer not to use global variables unless they are really needed.
-Some good examples where global variables are used are singleton pattern implementations or register access in embedded systems.
+The argument behind this is that every time you increase the scope, you have more code that potentially modifies the variable, thus more complexity is induced in the solution.<br /> It is thus clear that avoiding using global variables is preferred if the design and implementation naturally allow that.
+Due to this, I prefer not to use global variables unless they are really needed. <br />Some good examples where global variables are used are singleton pattern implementations or register access in embedded systems.